DrPumpkin/Olga/README.md

 A program that allows users to replay a game of chess.  <br />

 <b>What was this written in?</b><br />
-Ember.js, Node.js, Javascript, and MySQL.
+Ember.js, Ruby on Rails, Javascript, and MySQL.

 <b>Where is the code?</b><br />
 Repository is private for now.
 Code is available upon request.  <br />